 Notes will be regularly scanned by the notetaker, and emailed to DSSNotes@montevallo.edu.
 This may done on the scanning copiers in DSS, the library, residence halls, or other campus in many other campus offices, or at the student’s off-campus residence.
 The use of smart phone scanning apps are also encouraged.
 DSS staff will then forward notes to qualifying students via their university email account.
 Students should review these notes for any immediate problems, and should print or save them in at least one location other than their email.
 DSS should be notified of any concerns promptly.
 It can be extremely difficult for DSS staff to effectively address problems not brought to the attention of DSS in a timely manner (such as emailing DSS the day before a test about weeks of missing notes).

-- Students who are not happy with their current notetaker arrangements should not “fire” the notetaker or select others without first contacting DSS.
-Other students may also be receiving notes coming from the first notetaker and the student’s action could impact others’ accommodations.
+If notes are being delivered, but a student does not feel they are adequate, he or she should advise DSS that assistance is necessary.
+DSS staff will likely reach out to faculty for review and discussion before making a determination.
+Students who are not happy with their current notetaker arrangements should not “fire” the notetaker or select others without first contacting DSS.
+Other students may also be receiving notes coming from the first notetaker and the student’s action could impact the accommodations of another student.